iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Privacy-friendly monitoring (when telemetry is limited by design)**
   - If the product minimizes analytics for privacy reasons, I still monitor stability using:
-    - aggregated counters (e.g., “cannot estimate” rate, error rate, latency)
+    - aggregated counters (e.g., “Cannot estimate right now” rate, error rate, latency)
     - crash/error reports for the AI module (where enabled)
     - device/OS breakdowns to detect compatibility issues
     - support-driven triage patterns (what users report, on which devices/OS versions)